Rugby league in Victoria: The modern code of rugby league

 The first interstate match held in Victoria was between Western Australia and Victoria at Yarra Park in 1952.

-The occasional New South Wales Rugby League Premiership match was taken to Melbourne over the following decades - the most notorious being in 1978 when Manly and Western Suburbs initiated their 'Fibros v Silvertails' battles.
+The occasional New South Wales Rugby League Premiership match was taken to Melbourne over the following decades — the most notorious being in 1978 when Manly and Western Suburbs initiated their 'Fibros v Silvertails' battle in a preseason match held at the Junction Oval.

 In 1991 the St Kilda Football Club unsuccessfully sought to have NSWRL games played at Moorabbin Oval. but the NSWRL had let Melbourne host a number of premiership games during the early 1990s; with a 1993 Western Suburbs Magpies home game against the St. George Dragons played at Olympic Park.
 The next season, the Sydney Tigers played two home games at Princes Park.

 But attendances for the State of Origin games in the state during the 1990s had been strong.
 The 1990 State of Origin played at Olympic Park, attracted a capacity crowd of 25,800, and three more were held in 1994, 1995 and 1997 at the Melbourne Cricket Ground.
-Over those 3 years, 160,000 people attended; including a then Australian rugby league record crowd of 87,161 in 1994.
+Over those three years, 160,000 people attended; including a then Australian rugby league record crowd of 87,161 in 1994.

 In 1991 the first match of the Test series between New Zealand and Australia was played at Olympic Park in front of a crowd of 26,900, the first time a rugby league test match played in Australia was held outside of New South Wales and Queensland.
 The next year, the second Test between Great Britain and Australia was played at Princes Park in front of a crowd of 33,005.